-Johnnie Walker is one of the most iconic alcohol brands in the world, owned by Diadeo.
-The trademark was established by John Walker at 1820.
-His childrens continued the business and the company have grown steadily to become one of the most important Scotch whisky brands in the world today.
-At beginning of 20th century was established the different colour labels, red, black, green, gray and blue.
-Red label is the youngest and cheapest blend, aged just 3 years.
+Johnnie Walker is one of the most iconic alcohol brands in the world, owned by Diageo.
+The trademark was established by John Walker in 1820.
+His children continued the business and the company has grown steadily to become one of the most important Scotch whisky brands in the world today.
+At beginning of 20th century was established the different color labels, red, black, green, gray and blue.
+Red label is the youngest and cheapest blend, aged the minimum of 3 years.
 It’s the most sold scotch whisky in the world, blended from over 30 different malt and grain whiskies.
-50cl bottle was 9.90€ at Maxima.
+A 50cl bottle cost around 10€.

 Red Label is probably just what whiskey has been during the it’s history; strong, harsh and burning spirit.
 Nose has apple, bit malt, oak and peat smoke, which reminds a bit of ash trash aroma.
 Taste has apple, toffee, spices, peat smoke, oak and typical grain whisky aromas.
 It’s unpleasantly strong neat, adding ice is more tolerable but still not a huge enjoyment.
 Red Label is meant to be a mixer, like the producer also says on their homepage, with tens of different cocktail recipes.
 So adding some ginger ale or coca-cola it’s a decent whisky, at least it has enough complexity and flavors than the cheapest scotch on the shells.